 a sirloin steak goes on the chopping block for some freshly “ground” beef

 Most of the dumpling made at this party were vegetarian, as many of the guests were, too.
 But this cross-cultural creation just seemed too tasty to resist, and I had all the makings for a pretty good go at it.
 First upgrade from the average cheeseburger: grinding up my own meat.
-Organic sirloin steaks, from Greensbury Market, too.
-This is an online meat purveyor that I’d wanted to try out.
-True to its website copy, these steaks were beautifully marbled, with a hefty ratio of fat to flesh.
+I got some organic sirloin steaks from Greensbury, which were well-marbled, with a hefty ratio of fat to flesh.
 That’s a good steak.
 Now why would I want to mess with a good thing like that?
 Well, it also makes for some great ground beef.
 And this way, I could manipulate the fat content, too.
 So I trimmed the edges of this steak from excess fat, and cut away bits and pieces of it as I cubed it up, too.
 When I was done, I’d say the fat content looked somewhere around 15% rather than 20% (I’m trying to lose some excess fat myself as a New Year’s resolution).
 If you’re chopping up steak for this yourself, feel free to add or take away as much as you prefer.

 and gets seasoned hamburger meat-style